sabirhusseinbalal/python-media-processing/11_audio_format_converter/README.md

 # Audio Format Converter

 ## Description
-Converts audio files from one format to another in batch mode.
+Converts audio files between different formats in batch mode.

 This project reads audio files from a folder, changes their format, and saves them in a separate output folder.